Pros / It is compatible with older versions of Windows, including Vista and XP.

 Cons / The encryption process is complicated and includes extra steps that other programs don’t require.

-Verdict / Though it's fast encryption software and simple to install, the extra steps and lack of troubleshooting resources make File Encryption XP relatively difficult to use.
+Verdict / Though it is fast encryption software and simple to install, the extra steps make File Encryption XP difficult to use.
 Plus is comes with fewer security tools than its competitors.

-In our tests of this software, out of 128MB of files, it successfully encrypted only one document, although the log showed that all of the files were encrypted.
-What actually happened was that, by choosing several files to encrypt, the program essentially created a single encrypted locker and placed all of the encrypted files within it.
-It didn't give us an option to encrypt the files individually.
-However, once we manually selected every file in the folder, the software proved quick at encryption.
-It encrypted 63 files totaling 128MB in just under 18 seconds, and deciphered those encrypted files in a little more than seven seconds.
+When we tried to encrypt 128MB of files with File Encryption XP, it successfully encrypted only one document, although the log showed that all the files were encrypted.
+What actually happened was when we selected a folder to encrypt, the program created a locker and placed the files in it.
+When we manually selected every file in the folder, the software encrypted all 63 files in under 18 seconds, and deciphered those encrypted files in a little more than seven seconds.
 We weren’t given an option to encrypt each individual file.

 The file shredder for permanently deleting data works in much the same way.
 You cannot delete an entire folder.
-Instead you have to choose the individual files within a folder to make sure it works.
-Under the options, you can choose to have files overwritten as many times as you’d like to increase security.
+Instead you have to choose the individual files within the folder to make sure it works.
+Under the options, you can choose to have File Encryption XP overwrite the files as many times and you’d like to increase security.

-In addition to the file shredder, you get a password generator to come up with strong, random passwords for you, but not a password strength meter to show you how secure your chosen passwords are.
-The program also lacks a virtual keyboard to prevent keyloggers from seeing what passwords you enter and a stealth mode to hide your activity with the software.
-It doesn’t have a password recovery function either, which further protects you from hackers but also means you’re out of options if you forget your password.
+In addition to the file shredder, you get a password generator to come up with strong, random passwords for you, but there isn’t a password strength meter to show how secure your chosen passwords are.
+The software doesn’t have a password recovery function either, which is more secure but also means you’re out of options if you forget your password.

-File Encryption XP landed near the bottom of our encryption software ranking because of its relative lack of security features, ease of use and customer support options.
-This software has the ability to encrypt, decrypt and shred files, but you don’t get the strongest and most secure encryption algorithm key available with it.
+File Encryption XP landed near the bottom of our encryption software ranking because of its relative lack of security features and the extra steps needed to protect your files.
+This software can encrypt, decrypt and shred files, but you don’t get the strongest and most secure encryption algorithm key available with it.
 File Encryption XP is a good choice if you are running an older version of Windows.